William C. McInnes

-William C. McInnes, S.J.
+William Charles McInnes Jr., S.J.
 (January 20, 1923 – December 8, 2009) was an American Jesuit and academic.

-McInnes served as the 5th President of Fairfield University located in Fairfield, Connecticut from 1964 to 1973 and the President of the University of San Francisco from 1972 to 1977.
-(McInnes served as the president of both universities simultaneously for a few months in 1972).
-He then headed the Association of Jesuit Colleges and Universities, a consortium of Jesuit colleges and universities in the United States, from 1977 until 1989.
+McInnes served as the fifth President of Fairfield University, located in Fairfield, Connecticut, from 1964 to 1973, and the President of the University of San Francisco from 1972 to 1977.
+He served as the president of both universities simultaneously for a few months in 1972.
+He later headed the Association of Jesuit Colleges and Universities, a consortium of Jesuit colleges and universities in the United States, from 1977 until 1989.
 McInnes was one of the first Jesuit priests to study business administration.

 Biography

 Early life

 McInnes was born on January 20, 1923, in Dorchester, Massachusetts, to parents, William and Mary (Byrne) McInnes.
 He was one of three children, including his sister, Helen and brother, Paul.
 McInnes lived in Boston during his early childhood before the family purchased a home in Quincy, Massachusetts.
 He attended local public schools.

 McInness enrolled in Boston College in 1940.
 However, he enlisted in the United States Army in 1942 after noticing an ad on a Boston College bulletin board promising to train students as meteorologists.
 The United States Army trained McInnes as a meteorologist at the Massachusetts Institute of Technology.
 He travelled with the Army Air Forces as a meteorology officer during World War II, serving in China, Africa and India.
 He was stationed in Assam for six months and later worked in Shanghai.

 McInnes graduated from Boston College in 1944 and was honorably discharged from the United States Army in 1946.
 He initially enrolled in Saint John's Seminary in Massachusetts following World War II, intending to become a diocesan Roman Catholic priest.
 However, Father John Drummey, a professor at Boston College, recommended that he join the Jesuit order instead.

 He entered the Society of Jesus in 1946 and studied philosophy at Weston College.
 McInnes earned his master's degree in business from Boston College.
 He then obtained a doctorate in business administration from New York University.

 McInnes was ordained a Jesuit priest in 1957.
 In doing so, McInnes became one of the first Jesuits to specialize in business administration.